Trivadis/pgbasenv/README.md

 To execute discovery again, in case if some new home was installed or new cluster was created, then `pgbasenv` can be manually executed.

 Every execution of `pgbasenv` discovers PostgreSQL binary installations as well as database clusters based on the $PGDATA directory.
 By default, it will update existing **pghometab** and **pgclustertab** files.
 The update will add new discovered entries but not delete any formerly existing entry.
-This means, if for example a certain $PGDATA directory is temporarily not accessible because of an ongoing restore or standby reinstate operation a concorrent `pgbasenv` execution will not delete this cluster database entry from **pgclustertab**.
+This means, if for example a certain $PGDATA directory is temporarily not accessible because of an ongoing restore or standby reinstate operation a concurrent `pgbasenv` execution will not delete this cluster database entry from **pgclustertab**.
 There is a dedicated parameter `--clean-pgclustertab` to delete non-existing database cluster entries from **pgclustertab**.

     $ pgbasenv --clean-pgclustertab